nightroman/Invoke-Build/Tasks/Extends/README.md

 ## Renamed build tasks

-Build scripts in the inheritance tree are expected to have tasks with same names, e.g. `Build`, `Clean`, `Test`, etc. Unlike script parameters, tasks cannot be "shared".
-But they may be optionally renamed.
+Build scripts in the inheritance tree are expected to have tasks with same names, e.g. `Build`, `Clean`, `Test`, etc. Tasks may be optionally renamed with prefixes, to avoid collisions or just for clarity.

 In order to rename inherited tasks with a custom prefix, `ValidateScript` of `Extends` should return the script path with this prefix separated by `::`.